formkit/docs-content/inputs/datepicker.md

 ## Values

 Like all inputs, the `value` of the datepicker is both what is produced by the datepicker, and what is read back into the datepicker for hydration.
-By default the format of the value is a UTC normalized [ISO8601](https://www.w3.org/TR/NOTE-datetime) string (example: `2014-11-27T03:59:00.000Z`).
+By default, the format of the value is a UTC-normalized [ISO8601](https://www.w3.org/TR/NOTE-datetime) string (example: `2014-11-27T03:59:00.000Z`).
 However, this format can be changed to any of the supported date style or a token formats [listed above](#date-format) by using the `value-format` prop.

 A valid question is why not always use `ISO8601`?
-Although it’s the most popular way to work with dates — it’s machine readable and human readable — it’s not *very* human readable.
-For example, if your form sends a contact request email to an catering business then `ISO8601` would likely not be the best choice.
+Although it’s the most popular way to work with dates — it’s machine *and* human readable — it’s not *very* human readable.
+For example, if your form sends a contact request email to a catering business, then `ISO8601` would likely not be the best choice.

 ::Callout
 ---